Download page Custom Match Rules.

 <custom match rule name>.<name derived from the split configuration>.

 Consider an application with incoming requests:

-The example below illustrates how you can configure transaction splitting to resolve the two requests into two different business transactions, named:
+This example shows how to configure transaction splitting to resolve two requests into two different business transactions, named:

 You can split servlet transactions based upon the payload.
 See Split Servlet Transaction by Payload Examples.